OmSerenity/Movie_Trailer_Website/README.md

  *Click the pause button on the lower left of the Youtube video.*

  ##  Contributing:
  *Thanks to Udacity UConnect Reno and the Full Stack Web Development nanodegree course for helping me learn how to code this website.
-The fresh_tomatoes.py and fresh_tomatoes.html files were provided from Udacity and altered by me*
+The fresh_tomatoes.py and fresh_tomatoes.html files were provided from Udacity to start from and then altered by me :)*

  ##  Licensing In
    MIT License - open source!